hackclub/jams/jams/batches/sparkletilt-pcb/part-4/en-US.md

 [^1]: You might want to edit the footprints of components you are hand-soldering.
 For example, to hand solder the USB-C connector, make the pads longer and remove unused ones like SBUS.
-[^2]: There are a million different ways to export your files and order with different manufacturers, but for simplicity, this workshop only focuses on one.
+[^2]: There are a million different ways to export your files and order with different manufacturers, but for simplicity, this jam only focuses on one.
 [^3]: by [@camdan.me](https://hackclub.slack.com/team/U04J96SRS5B)